How to gain value from Industrial IoT business cases

 The world is changing, and so do the cities we live in.
 We are facing rapid climate and environmental challenges, which threaten to severely deteriorate our way of life.
 Air quality, unparalleled in its scope, is the fundamental factor that affects every single living organism on this planet.

 To combat this emerging threat, local and national authorities around the world are working to solve this problem, and help secure clean air for everyone.
-Before cities can any take steps to improve air quality, they need accurate, quantifiable data on pollution levels and the various factors that contribute to them.
+Before cities and authorities can any take steps to improve air quality, they need accurate, quantifiable data on pollution levels and the various factors that contribute to them.
 Since pollutant factors vary dramatically across the different parts of the city, data must be gathered at many locations simultaneously to accurately determine the city’s overall air quality index.

 Remote Water Meter Reader